 Dr. Abdol Chini is a professor of Construction Management and Past Director of the M.E.
 Rinker, Sr. School of Construction Management at the University of Florida.
 He received his B.S. in Civil Engineering from the University of Tehran, M.S. in Structural Engineering from the George Washington University, and Ph.D. in Structural Engineering from the University of Maryland at College Park.

 Dr. Chini has performed extensive research on the reuse and recycling of construction materials including recycled concrete aggregates, wastewater generated at concrete plants and salvaged lumber from deconstructed buildings to minimize environmental impacts.
-He also has developed measures to reduce energy consumption of existing homes in Florida through a grant from the U.S. Department of Energy.
+He also has developed measures to reduce the energy consumption of existing homes in Florida through a grant from the U.S. Department of Energy.
 His current research focuses on developing the curriculum for training and certification programs in manufactured construction that is being funded by the U.S. Department of Labor.
 He is a registered professional engineer and his work experience includes project management for several construction projects in Washington D.C. metropolitan area.

-Dr. Chini is the Coordinator of Working Commission 115 (Construction Materials Stewardship) of the International Council for Research and Innovation in Building and Construction (CIB), Chair of the Standards committee for American Council for Construction Education and served as the Academic Advisor for Department of Building and Real Estate at The Hong Kong Polytechnic University from 2006 to 2012.
+Dr. Chini is the Coordinator of Working Commission 115 (Construction Materials Stewardship) of the International Council for Research and Innovation in Building and Construction (CIB), Chair of the Standards Committee for American Council for Construction Education and served as the Academic Advisor for Department of Building and Real Estate at The Hong Kong Polytechnic University from 2006 to 2012.
 He has edited three books, has published more than 140 papers and has made numerous national and international presentations.
 He is the recipient of the 2016 University of Florida Research Foundation Professorship.

 What is your current role and what does it entail?